-Datin Sunita Mei-Lin Rajakumar was appointed as Independent Non-Executive Director of the Company upon obtaining approval from Bank Negara Malaysia on 2 July 2018.
-She is the Chairperson of the Audit Committee, a member of the Risk Management and Sustainability Committee, and Nomination and Remuneration Committee of the Company.
+Datin Seri Sunita Mei-Lin Rajakumar was appointed as an Independent Non-Executive Director of the Company on 2 July 2018.
+She is the Chairperson of the Audit Committee, a member of the Risk Management and Sustainability Committee, and the Nomination and Remuneration Committee of the Company.

-Datin Sunita graduated from University of Bristol in 1990 with a degree in Law (LLB Hons) and qualified as a Member of the Institute of Chartered Accountants of England and Wales in February 1994.
+Datin Seri Sunita graduated from the University of Bristol in 1990 with a degree in Law (LLB Hons) and qualified as a Member of the Institute of Chartered Accountants of England and Wales in February 1994.
 Her working experience included 4 years in Ernst & Young, London, and 6 years at RHB Investment Bank Berhad, Kuala Lumpur, before she established her own firm, Artisan Encipta (M) Sdn Bhd, to manage a government-owned foreign technology venture fund from 2002 to 2008.
 Since then, she has consulted on national competitiveness by improving national innovation ecosystems.

-Currently, Datin Sunita is the Chairperson and Founder of Climate Governance Malaysia which is the country chapter of the World Economic Forum's Climate Governance Initiative, a fellow of the Institute of Corporate Directors Malaysia, promotes gender diversity on boards with the 30% Club, is a member of the Global Advisory Board of Nottingham University's School of Business and the Advisory Panel of the UN Global Compact Malaysia's Sustainability Center of Excellence, and is a workstream lead for the CEO Action Network, an industry led initiative to increase sustainability and climate resilience.
+Currently, Datin Seri Sunita is Chairperson and Founder of Climate Governance Malaysia which is the country chapter of the World Economic Forum's Climate Governance Initiative, a Fellow of the Institute of Corporate Directors Malaysia, promotes gender diversity on boards with the 30% Club, is a member of the Global Advisory Board of Nottingham University's School of Business and the Advisory Panel of the UN Global Compact Malaysia's Sustainability Center of Excellence, and is a workstream lead for the CEO Action Network, an industry led initiative to increase sustainability and climate resilience.

-She is the Independent Non-Executive Chairperson of Caring Pharmacy Group Berhad, the Independent Non-Executive Director of MCIS Insurance Berhad, and Dutch Lady Milk Industries Berhad.
-She also sits on the Board of Trustees of Hai-O Foundation, Yayasan Usman Awang, Yayasan myNadi, Better Malaysia Foundation and Yayasan Seni Berdaftar which is registered with the Prime Minister's Department.
+She is the Independent Non-Executive Director of MCIS Insurance Berhad, Dutch Lady Milk Industries Berhad and Berjaya Corporation Berhad as well as a director of Berjaya Corporation MTN Sdn Bhd.
+She also sits on the Board of Trustees of Hai-O Foundation, Yayasan Usman Awang, Yayasan myNadi, Better Malaysia Foundation, Yayasan My First Home and Yayasan Seni Berdaftar which is registered with the Prime Minister's Department.